Robert William Hook: Early life

 Bob Hook was born in Lowestoft in Suffolk in 1828, the son of Robert Hook, a fisherman and beach-man, and Elizabeth Ellis.
 In 1844 aged 16 he joined his father as a lifeboatman, and in 1853 aged 25 he was appointed coxswain of the Lowestoft lifeboat which carried an annual salary of £80 plus other fees and payments.
-In the same year he married Charlotte Boast.
+In the same year he married Charlotte Howard.
+Marriage certificate confirms Hook Howard marriage 24 Jul 1851 St Margaret's Lowestoft.
+Charlotte's sister Harriet married James Boast 1851.

 In 1859 Hook was awarded the RNLI Silver Medal for rescuing in a heavy gale the crew of 14 from the steamer Shamrock on 1 November 1859.
 Hook received a second award clasp in 1873 for his part in rescuing the crew of 10 from the Norwegian vessel Expedite which had gone ashore on Holm Sand in a gale and had dismasted on 13 November 1872.

 His wife Charlotte Hook died in 1879 aged 49, and in 1881 Hook married his widowed housekeeper, Mrs Sarah Ann Goldsmith, at the same time adopting her two children.
 For some years he was the innkeeper of the Fisherman's Arms public house in Lowestoft.